Rock Howard: Development

-In his development blog for KOF: Maximum Impact 2, Ureshino states that he does not know about Rock's mother or the true inheritor of Geese's legacy but hints that it would most likely conflict with Terry if SNK released another game involving them.
+While Rock joined Maximum Impact at the equivalent of 17 years old, young Terry's age has stopped at about 24 years old.
+That is why Ureshino finds it uncomfortable when the two of them talk in demo scenes and the like.
+Geese is already dead in the world of Maximum Impact.
+That led Rock's age as the standard and Terry's middle aged man by the default.
+For him, it was fun to think about the reactions of Rock, or Billy, who faced Geese's nightmare.
 For The King of Fighters XIV, Rock was considered for inclusion.
 Although Geese's appearance resulted in the development team finding it complicated to proceed with this plan, as Mark of the Wolves occurs years after Geese's death in the Fatal Fury series, they ultimately changed their minds and included Rock as a DLC character.
 According to Oda, Rock was originally a weak character in his own debut.
 As a result, the staff highly reworked Rock's fighting style for The King of Fighters XIV in order simultaneously strengthen him and heighten his popularity.
 At the same time, SNK wanted Rock to retain many of his original traits from Mark of the Wolves, such as the way he adjusts his gloves.

 Several of the Miera brothers' prototype designs were assigned to other characters' alternate outfits; in this case, Alba's prototype design became Rock's alternate outfit.
 Two of his extra outfits from KOF: Maximum Impact 2 are also cosplays from Kaede, the lead character from The Last Blade (this is in contrast to the similarities between Sakura Mitsukoshi from Face's Money Puzzle Exchanger and Sakura Kinomoto from Clamp's Cardcaptor Sakura, as both of them have green eyes and voiced by Sakura Tange, Eiji Takemoto's then castmate in Aoni Production), and Kain R. Heinlein, the final boss from Garou: Mark of the Wolves.

-Attributes

-In spite of his father's ways, Rock is a warm, friendly and compassionate young man, possessing Terry's strong sense of justice and heroism.
-Every day, Rock fights off his evil side and tries to get out of the shadow of his father.
-He is the middle term between Geese's excessive evil and Terry's excessive festive personality.
-Rock is also a very compassionate man, offering to help those in need, such as helping Hotaru Futaba to find her older brother.
-He also tends to be very uncomfortable and nervous around women, having been raised by men nearly all of his life.